bath-bcss/Technical-Labs/_notes2021/01CommandLine.md

 ### The prompt

-Once you open the command line you will be presented with the "prompt".
-Which will look like this:
+Once you open the command line you will be presented with the **prompt**, which will look something like this:

 ```
 alfierichards:~$
 ```

-The text in the prompt can be customised so may vary user to user.
-To break down this prompt,
+The text in the prompt can be customised so may vary from user to user.
+Let's break down this prompt:

 - `technical-labs` is the current user
-- `~` is the "current working directory" or where you are, `~` means the "home" directory.
+- `~` means the **home** directory.
+This section displays the **current working directory** (cwd), or where you currently are within the file system.
 - `$` means you are not the root user, which will be covered more later

 ### Command structure

 In most shells the commands are structured in the same way.
-For a command like
+For a command like:

 ```
 alfierichards:~$ ping -c 3 www.google.com